MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-network-upload-to-import-pst-files.md

 - You need to store the PST files that you want to import to Office 365 on a file server or shared folder in your organization.
 In Step 2, you run the Azure AzCopy tool that uploads the PST files that are stored on a file server or shared folder to Office 365.

-- Very large PST files impact will impact the performance of the import job that you create in Step 5.
-Therefore, we we recommend that each PST file the you upload to the Azure Storage location in Step 5 should be no larger than 20 GB.
+- Large PST files may impact the performance of the PST import process.
+So we recommend that each PST file you upload to the Azure Storage location in Step 2 should be no larger than 20 GB.

 - This procedure involves copying and saving a copy of a URL that contains an access key.
 This information will be used in Step 2 to upload your PST files, and in Step 3 if you want to view a list of the PST files uploaded to Office 365.
 Be sure to take precautions to protect this URL like you would protect passwords or other security-related information.
 For example, you might save it to a password-protected Microsoft Word document or to an encrypted USB drive.
 See the [More information](#more-information) section for an example of this combined URL and key.